emdneto/kubestronaut-roadmap/README.md

 * Be comfortable with changing control-plane components
 * CIS benchmarks
 * Know how to use tools like Falco, Sysdig, Tracee, Trivy
-* Be comfortable with create and use ImagePolicyWebhook
+* Be comfortable with creating and using ImagePolicyWebhook
-* Setup audit policy
+* Study and practice how to set audit policy
 * Create Network policies
 * Configure Security context for pod or container
 * Create ServiceAccounts